Morgan Stanley beats estimates as trading revenue jumps

 "The quarter (for Morgan Stanley) looked really good, uncomplicated and straightforward across all the board, which is what really stood out," said Marian Kessler, co-portfolio manager of the Becker Value Equity Fund in Portland, Oregon, which manages about $3.3 billion in assets.

-Revenue in the bank's equities trading business jumped 27 percent to $2.27 billion on an adjusted basis, beating arch rival Goldman, which reported revenue of $2 billion.
+Revenue in the bank's equities trading business jumped 27 percent to $2.27 billion on an adjusted basis, beating arch rival Goldman, which reported revenue of $2 billion (1.28 billion pounds).
 Goldman had come out on top in the two preceding quarters.

 Strength in equities trading was driven by derivatives and prime brokerage, which offers services to hedge funds and other professional investors, Chief Financial Officer Jonathan Pruzan said on a conference call.